-Aetna considers ECP medically necessary in the treatment of acute cardiac allograft rejection that is refractory to standard immunosuppressive drug treatment (high-dose steroids plus 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, methotrexate, and/or polyclonal and monoclonal antilymphocyte agents (e.g., anti-lymphocyte globulin (ALG) and anti-thymocyte globulin (ATG)).
+Aetna considers ECP medically necessary in the treatment of acute cardiac allograft rejection that is refractory to standard immunosuppressive drug treatment (resistant or dependent to high-dose steroids plus refractory to 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, methotrexate, and/or polyclonal and monoclonal antilymphocyte agents (e.g., anti-lymphocyte globulin (ALG) and anti-thymocyte globulin (ATG)).

-Aetna considers extracorporeal photochemotherapy medically necessary in the treatment of rejection (bronchiolitis obliterans) of lung transplants that are refractory to immunosuppressive drug treatment (high-dose steroids plus 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, tacrolimus, and/or polyclonal and monoclonal antilymphocyte agents (e.g., ALG and ATG) or where there is a rapid decline in lung function.
+Aetna considers extracorporeal photochemotherapy medically necessary in the treatment of rejection (bronchiolitis obliterans) of lung transplants that are refractory to immunosuppressive drug treatment (resistant or dependent to high-dose steroids plus resistant to 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, tacrolimus, and/or polyclonal and monoclonal antilymphocyte agents (e.g., ALG and ATG) or where there is a rapid decline in lung function.